 that unveiled the new uniforms of the Fondi traffic

-official by royal decree for the National Guard of
+by royal decree for the National Guard of the Kingdom of

-the Kingdom of Naples in 1848.
-"We are not trying to
+Naples in 1848.
+"We are not trying to raise a Bourbon

-raise a Bourbon army," said Charles.
-"We just want
+army," said Charles.
+"We just want people to be

-people to be interested in their history."
-The two
+interested in their history."
+The two policemen and one

 The paper this morning features yesterday’s meeting in the Vatican between the Pope and the ex-royal family of Italy—Victor Emanuel of Savoy, his wife, Marina Doria, and their son, Emanuel Filiberto.
 It is the first time they have returned to Italy since the monarchy was abolished by referendum 56 years ago.
 (Technically, of course, the Vatican is a separate state, but they had to land in Rome to get there.)
 The constitutional provision that forbade any member of the immediate Savoy royal family from ever again entering Italy has been overcome, and the ex-king announced that he would very much like to visit Naples, perhaps as early as February.
 I don’t anticipate tens of thousands of peasants tossing their pitchforks and three-cornered hats into the air and voicing “Long live the King!” because, as far as I know, Neapolitan peasants didn’t wear three-cornered hats, although the gentry may have done so.
 When the referendum that abolished the monarchy and established the Italian Republic was held in 1946, it is significant that, though the nation, as a whole, was split virtually 50-50, Naples voted for the king, 10-1.
 Maybe he wants to say “Thank you”.The paper points out that there will likely be an innocuous counter-demonstration at that time sponsored by a local historical group called The “Neo-Bourbon Society”.
 The Bourbons, of course, were the last rulers of The Kingdom of The Two Sicilies—roughly, southern Italy—before that kingdom was defeated in 1860 and united to the rest of Italy, ruled by the House of Savoy.
 The Neo-Bourbons pretty much blame all social ills in southern Italy in the latter part of the 19th and early part of the 20th century on the Savoys.